alawmoradi665/my-mp/README.md

 Find attached in docs folder

 ## R20	Describe the way tasks are allocated and tracked in your project:
-Tasks are tracked via the current_user which runs the views and authentication for each session.
+All tasks are tracked through the current_user.
+The user id of the current_user is tracking who is on the session and shows the views for that user.
+As for example when creating listings, the creator of the listing will be able to edit/delete whereas other users can't.
+Admin has access to all edits through a given role in the console, the role_id is set to "admin".